What is lard, and does it have any benefits or carry risks for cardiovascular functions?

 Leaf lard

-Leaf lard comes from the leaf-shaped portion of fat around a pig’s kidneys.
-It’s very soft and creamy with a mild flavor, so it’s perfect for baked goods.
-Leaf lard is the highest quality lard available.
+Leaf lard comes from the leaf-shaped fat surrounding a pig’s kidneys.
+It’s exceptionally soft, creamy, and mild in flavor, making it ideal for baking.
+Leaf lard is considered the highest quality lard available.

 Is lard keto-friendly?

-Aside from ketone production, saturated animal fats have several health benefits.
-All of your fat-soluble vitamins can be found in animal fat.
-This is crucial for your immune system and the health of your hair, skin, eyes, and nails.
+In addition to supporting ketone production, saturated animal fats such as lard provide essential fat-soluble vitamins that support a strong immune system and contribute to the health of your hair, skin, eyes, and nails.

 Lard vs. vegetable oil: which is healthier?